Ajaingithub/scCITESeq_pipeline/README.md

 # scCITESeq

 The functions can be used to perform the downstream analysis of the scCITESeq data.
+I have used all these function in **pipeline_functions/scCITESeq_Execution.R**

 1. **scCITESeq_QC function** - This function will perform the quality check scRNA and scADT dataset before and after fitering the cells based on the cell number, number of genes, mitochondir percent, and ADT UMI.

    #### To Run the Code